snowdriftcoop/snowdrift/CONTRIBUTING.md

     git checkout -b some-branch

-Replace `some-branch` with a one- or two-word (with hyphens, not spaces) description of your planned changes.
-For example, when fixing a problem in the header, a good branch name would be `header-fix`.
+Replace `some-branch` with a short descriptive name (with hyphens, not spaces) for your planned changes.
+For example, when fixing a problem in the header, a good branch name could be `header-fix`.

-Now, you can edit files, save work as you go, etc.
+#### Working on the code

+On a working branch, you can make your edits/additions etc. to the code files.

+To review the status and save important points in your progress, learn about the staging process and commands like `git add`, `git status`, and `git diff`.
+See the links at the end of this file for learning resources.

 #### Building your updates